Jim Nill: Dallas Stars

 In April 2013, Nill was hired as general manager of the Dallas Stars.
 He immediately made several major transactions, starting with trading a sixth-round pick in the 2013 NHL Entry Draft to the Ottawa Senators in exchange for defenceman Sergei Gonchar, then signed Gonchar to a two-year, $10 million contract.
 On July 4, 2013, in a blockbuster trade, Nill sent 2011 NHL All-Star Loui Eriksson (as well as prospects Joe Morrow, Reilly Smith and Matt Fraser) to the Boston Bruins in exchange for former second overall pick Tyler Seguin as well as Rich Peverley and Ryan Button.
 On the same day, he traded prospect Philip Larsen and a seventh-round pick in the 2016 NHL Entry Draft to the Edmonton Oilers in exchange for their captain Shawn Horcoff.

 On July 1, 2014, Nill traded for Ottawa centre and captain Jason Spezza and right winger Ludwig Karlsson in exchange for Alex Chiasson, Nick Paul, Alex Guptill and a second-round pick in the 2015 NHL Entry Draft.
 On the same day, he also signed unrestricted free agent forward Aleš Hemský to a three-year, $12 million contract.

 On July 10, 2015, Nill traded for forward Patrick Sharp and defensive prospect Stephen Johns from the Chicago Blackhawks in exchange for defenceman Trevor Daley and forward Ryan Garbutt.
 On July 15, 2015, Nill signed unrestricted free agent defenceman Johnny Oduya to a two-year, $7.5 million contract.

+On June 28, 2023, Nill was awarded the 2022-23 Jim Gregory General Manager of the Year Award after the Dallas Stars posted a record of 47-21-14 for 108 points in the 2022-23 regular season, at the time their highest point total since 2015-16.

+On June 10, 2024, Nill was awarded the 2023-24 Jim Gregory General Manager of the Year Award, winning the award for the second year in a row, after the Stars posted a record of 52-21-9 for 113 points in the 2023-24 regular season, their most single-season wins since their 2005-06 season and their highest point total since their Stanley Cup-winning 1998-99 season.

+On June 27, 2025, Nill was awarded the 2024-2025 Jim Gregory General Manager of the Year Award for the third consecutive time, after the Stars posted a record of 50-26-6 for 106 points in the 2024-25 regular season.
+Nill made one of the most notable moves of the season at the trade deadline on March 7th, 2025, by acquiring Mikko Rantanen from the Carolina Hurricanes in exchange for Logan Stankoven, two first-round picks, and two third round picks.
+He then signed Rantanen to an eight-year, $96 million contract extension.